A warm welcome awaits you at the Mon Ami which is a large Georgian

 We do not except same

 sex group bookings for stag and hen parties.
-WiFi is available in all guest
+WiFi is available in public areas only.

 We look to welcoming to our hotel and hope you will find it the